 Leadership Support Program

 The Leadership Support Program (LSP) is a Commission-Approved Professional Preparation Program for the Administrative Services Credential – Clear (Tier II).
 The program at UCLA is a partnership with the University of California at Berkeley.
 Our pilot cohort began in 2013.
-This fall, Cohort 5 begins in September.
+The new Cohort begins on September 23, 2023 with a full-day Retreat.
 This program is a vital support to new administrators who are managing the complex ecology of the urban school and district.
 These new administrators are reform-minded leaders who, first and foremost, commit to improving the achievement for all students.
 Through the LSP components, novice administrators expand and deepen their expertise in the knowledge, skills and dispositions required for successful leadership in urban schools.

 The components of LSP at UCLA are: